brunoasm/varKoder/README.md

 ### Test installation

-We provide scripts to test the installation using `image`, `train` and `query` commands on data downloaded from the NCBI using [fastq-dump](https://rnnh.github.io/bioinfo-notebook/docs/fastq-dump.html).
+This repository has scripts to test the installation using `image`, `train` and `query` commands on data downloaded from the NCBI using [fastq-dump](https://rnnh.github.io/bioinfo-notebook/docs/fastq-dump.html).
 The test script also prints examples of **varKoder** usage for you to get more familiar with the software.

 To run the tests, navigate to the cloned `varKoder` repository in a terminal and run:
 ```bash